JYLinOK/3DSKeleton/README.md

 # 3DSKeleton

+Code for Paper: 3D Human Movement Pose Generation Based on Pre-trained AI Model with Skeleton Constraint Analysis and Intelligent Prediction

 Recognition of the skeleton and generate the corresponding 3D points data.

 1. Run the detection.py to get the key points of the bones;